-The Swaps may be insufficient to correct mismatches in the rates of interest and revenue on the Transferred Receivables or the rates of interest or revenue payable on the other Transferred Assets, the Substitution Assets, the Authorised Investments and the balance of the AIC Account, foreign currency and euro exchange rates and the rate of interest and principal payable on the outstanding Covered Bonds, as well as other mismatches which may adversely affect the realisation value of the Transferred Receivables, and/or the CBC's ability to fulfil its obligations under the Guarantee.
+The Swaps may be insufficient to correct mismatches in the rates of interest and revenue on the Transferred Receivables or the rates of interest or revenue payable on the other Transferred Assets, the Substitution Assets, the Authorised Investments and the balance of the AIC Account and the rate of interest and principal payable on the outstanding Covered Bonds, as well as other mismatches which may adversely affect the realisation value of the Transferred Receivables, and/or the CBC's ability to fulfil its obligations under the Guarantee.

-Defaults under the Swap Agreements may expose the CBC to changes in the relevant currency exchange rates and to any changes in the relevant rates of interest on the Transferred Receivables, thereby adversely affecting the CBC's ability to fulfil its obligations under the Guarantee.
+Defaults under the Swap Agreements may expose the CBC to any changes in the relevant rates of interest on the Transferred Receivables, thereby adversely affecting the CBC's ability to fulfil its obligations under the Guarantee.

 If the CBC (or the Issuer on its behalf) fails to make timely payments of amounts due under any Swap, then it will have defaulted under that Swap and the relevant Swap Agreement may be terminated.
-If a Swap Agreement terminates or the Swap Provider defaults in its obligations to make payments of amounts in the relevant currency equal to the full amount to be paid to the CBC on the payment date under the Swap Agreements, the CBC will be exposed to changes in the relevant currency exchange rates to euro and to any changes in the relevant rates of interest.
+If a Swap Agreement terminates or the Swap Provider defaults in its obligations to make payments, the CBC will be exposed to changes in the relevant rates of interest.
 As a result, unless a replacement swap is timely entered into, the CBC may have insufficient funds to make payments under the Guarantee.